hane-smitter/zeet/README.md

    npm link
    ```

-   This will allow you to use the `mygit` command in any repository.
+   This will allow you to use the `zeet` command in any repository.

 ## Usage